jeanbaptistejacq/Naturalia-Web-Scraping/README.md

 ![store-6140c4a457aa04 78867185](https://github.com/jeanbaptistejacq/Naturalia-Web-Scraping/assets/80902643/036d6043-4d6b-487d-acc3-06a0effba66a)
 <br/>
 <br/>
 We are using Python to scrap a Naturalia product page.
-The aim is to track the daily price of that product in a csv file.
-We are indeed creating a function to append the daily prices into this csv file.
+The aim is to track the daily price of that product in a CSV file.
+We are indeed creating a function to append the daily prices into this CSV file.

 ## Content